1. Choose a Name for Your LLC

-Colorado LLCs must file an Annual Report with the Colorado Secretary of State each year.
-The report must may be filed online at the Secretary of State website or by mail.
-The filing fee is $10 for online filing, $100 for filing by mail.
-The annual reports are due on the anniversary month of the month the LLC made its initial filing with the Secretary of State.
+Colorado LLCs must file a Periodic Report with the Colorado Secretary of State each year.
+The report must may be filed online at the Secretary of State website.
+The filing fee is $10.
+The periodic reports are due on the anniversary month of the month the LLC made its initial filing with the Secretary of State.
 The Secretary of State will mail a postcard to the LLC’s registered agent when the annual report is due.

 8. Foreign LLCs Doing Business in Colorado